-Once the visiting team has completed all their observations, inspections and interviews they will meet to prepare a draft of the findings.
-Because accreditation is a continuous improvement process, the goal is to highlight areas of exceptionalism, as well as to identify areas that need strengthening and will be reviewed for improvement.
+Once the visiting team has completed all their observations, inspections, and interviews, they will meet to prepare a draft of the observations discuss any findings with the Director.
+Since accreditation is a continuous improvement process, the goal is to highlight areas of exceptionalism, as well as to identify areas that need strengthening which will be reviewed for improvement with the Director.